 On a chair, plant your feet firmly into the ground and hold on to the back of the chair with one hand.
 Tighten your abs and twist your upper body back towards the arm of the chair while exhaling, and use your free hand to hold on to your leg for better leverage.

-Hold this position for two or three deep breaths and then return to the front.
+Hold this position for two or three deep breaths and return to the front.
 Be sure only to twist as far as you can while keeping your hips in place and your back straight.
 Do about ten reps of these on either side to strengthen your core and stabilize the torso.

 8. Triceps dip

 Get hold of a sturdy chair or a low table for the arm workout.
 Go right to the front and place your arms shoulder-width apart.
 Grip the edge of your chair or desk, then lift the butt off the chair.
 Slowly lower your whole body to the ground, keeping your legs extended in front.

 The idea is to get your butt as close to the floor as possible.
 Remember to maintain a slight bend in your elbows to work your triceps and avoid straining your elbow joints.
 Who does not want strong triceps?

 Stretching Exercises at Work

 Remember those mechanized toy soldiers that marched around your room during playtime?
 Here is your chance to recreate that.
 Sit up straight, extend your left leg in front and raise your right arm straight up towards the ceiling.

 Now raise your leg while keeping it straight as you bring your arm down and try to touch your left foot.
 Do about ten reps on each side.
 This exercise stretches the back of your upper legs, raises your heart rate, and fires up the core.